WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 resources are not otherwise distinguished from the rest of the resources in the package.
 Sub-packages can form an arbitrarily-deep tree.

-There are three possible forms of dependencies on sub-packages, of which we allow two.
-Because a sub-package's manifest is protected by its own signature, if the main package trusts the sub-package's server, it could avoid specifying a version of the sub-package at all.
-However, this opens the main package up to downgrade attacks, where the sub-package is replaced by an older, vulnerable version, so we don't allow this option.

 ~~~~~ cddl
 subpackage = [
   resource: resource-key,